Subspace Perspective on Canonical Correlation Analysis: Dimension Reduction and Minimax Rates

-Canonical correlation analysis (CCA), first introduced by \cite{hotelling36}, is a fundamental statistical tool to characterize the relationship between two groups of random variables and finds a wide range of applications across many different fields.
-For example, in genome-wide association study (GWAS), CCA is used to discover the genetic associations between the genotype data of single nucleotide polymorphisms (SNPs) and the phenotype data of gene expression leves \citep{witten2009penalized, chen2012structured}.
+\strangesection{1}{Introduction} Canonical correlation analysis (CCA), first introduced by \cite{hotelling36}, is a fundamental statistical tool to characterize the relationship between two groups of random variables and finds a wide range of applications across many different fields.
+For example, in genome-wide association study (GWAS), CCA is used to discover the genetic associations between the genotype data of single nucleotide polymorphisms (SNPs) and the phenotype data of gene expression levels \citep{witten2009penalized, chen2012structured}.
 In information retrieval, CCA is used to embed both the search space (e.g. images) and the query space (e.g. text) into a shared low dimensional latent space such that the similarity between the queries and the candidates can be quantified \citep{rasiwasia2010new, gong2014multi}.
-In natural language processing, CCA is applied to the word co-occurrence matrix, which learns a vector representation of the words that is able to capture the semantics \citep{dhillon11, faruqui2014improving}.
+In natural language processing, CCA is applied to the word co-occurrence matrix and learns vector representations of the words which capture the semantics \citep{dhillon11, faruqui2014improving}.
 Other applications, to name a few, include fMRI data analysis \citep{friman2003adaptive}, computer vision \citep{kim2007tensor} and speech recognition \citep{arora2013multi, wang2015deep}.

 The enormous empirical success motivates us to revisit the estimation problem of canonical correlation analysis.
-From a decision-theoretic point of view, two questions are naturally posed: What is the proper error metric to quantify the discrepancy between population CCA and its sample estimates?
-And under such metric, what are the quantities that characterize the fundamental statistical limits?
+Two theoretical questions are naturally posed: What are proper error metrics to quantify the discrepancy between population CCA and its sample estimates?
+And under such metrics, what are the quantities that characterize the fundamental statistical limits?

+The justification of loss functions, in the context of CCA, has seldom appeared in the literature.
+From first principles that the proper metric to quantify the estimation loss should depend on the specific purpose of using CCA, we find that the applications discussed above mainly fall into two categories: identifying variables of interest and dimension reduction.

+The first category, mostly in genomic research \citep{witten2009penalized, chen2012structured}, treats one group of variables as responses and the other group of variables as covariates.
+The goal is to discover the specific subset of the covariates that are most correlated with the responses.
+Such applications are featured by low signal-to-noise ratio and the interpretability of the results is the major concern.